GrahamWField/Instacart-Analysis/README.md

 ```
 ## Tools

-For this task is used anconda, more specifically Jupyter.
+For this task i used anaconda, more specifically Jupyter.
-belwo are a list of tools i used to help mme with the analysis
+below are a list of tools I used to help me with the analysis
 ```
 •	Pandas: for data analysis
 •	Numpy: for mathematical equations